whois-server-list/public-suffix-list/README.md

 # Public Suffix List API

-This is a thread-safe Java API for the [Public Suffix List](https://publicsuffix.org/).
+This is a thread-safe Java API for Mozilla's [Public Suffix List](https://publicsuffix.org/):

-The semantic of the API keeps up with the specification of the Public Suffix List.
+> A "public suffix" is one under which Internet users can directly register names.
+> Some examples of public suffixes are .com, .co.uk and pvt.k12.ma.us.

 # Installation